Maximinodotpy/articles/036 - Suggestive Input/_blog/article.md

 slug: 'autocomplete-input-with-javascript'
 tags: ['JavaScript', 'Typescript']
 category: 'Utility'
-description: "Let's make an autocompletion feature for input elements our Website using Typescript and the Datamuse API."
+description: "Let's make an autocompletion feature for input elements our Website using Typescript and the Datamuse API, similar to Youtubes and Googles search bars."
 status: 'publish'
 ---

-In today's Tutorial, we will replicate the text suggestion feature built in many Websites and Apps like YouTube, Google, and every place where a text field gives you suggestions based on your current input.
+In today's Tutorial, we will replicate the text autocompletion feature built in many Websites and Apps like YouTube, Google, and every place where a text field gives you suggestions based on your current input.

-To do this, we will use the Datamuse API, and for a better Developer Experience, we use Typescript.
+To do this, we will use the [Datamuse API](https://www.datamuse.com/), and for a better Developer Experience, we use Typescript.
 Behind the scenes, we use Vite, but I won't go over that as it does not matter.

 We make it so a panel appears whenever the user focuses on the text input, which contains suggestions based on the word that the cursor is currently.
 Users can then choose a suggestion with the keyboard.